AshishMahabal/academic-kickstart/content/personal/writings/_index.md

 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false
-toc: true  # Show table of contents? true/false
+toc: false  # Show table of contents? true/false
 type: docs  # Do not modify.

 # Add menu entry to sidebar.